josephg/egwalker-paper/eg-walker-reference/README.md

-# Replayable Event Graph (reference implementation)
+# Eg-walker (reference implementation)

-This is a simple reference implementation of a Replayable Event Graph: A new approach to collaborative editing.
+This is a simple reference implementation of the event graph walker algorithm: A new approach to collaborative editing in text and sequence data.
+(See upcoming paper for details).

-This codebase contains a sequence-REG implementation based around the FUGUE sequence CRDT.
+This implementation is based around the yjsmod sequence CRDT.
+Which is to say, the resulting document order should match yjsmod.
+We believe this algorithm is isomorphic to FugueMax.

-Conceptually, rather than storing a list of transformed operations (OT), or storing a list of intermediate ordered items (CRDTs), regs store an append-only, immutable list of *original operations*.
+Conceptually, rather than storing a list of transformed operations (OT), or storing a list of intermediate ordered items (CRDTs), eg-walker stores an append-only, immutable list of *original operations*.
 This is the list of edits *as they actually happened*, including causal information (*when* each operation happened relative to all other operations.)

 In practice, this means operations look like this: